patti-favaron/datetime/README.md

 - The result represents the Julian day relative to local central meridian.
 - The number of day-in-year can be computed by adding 1 to the difference of current time Julian day from the Julian day of current time's start of year.

+##### Date corresponding to a Julian day

+Call:

+    tTime = date(iJDay)

+Arguments:

+    integer, intent(in) :: iJDay    !
+Julian day to be converted type(Time)          :: tTime    !
+Result

+Notes:

+- The result represents a "date", defined as a time value whose hour, minute and second parts are ignored during use.
+- Hour, minute and second are forced to 0.